casdoor/casdoor-website/docs/webhooks/overview.md

 If you configure multiple webhooks with different ObjectFields settings, each webhook operates independently.
 For example, one webhook might receive only user IDs and timestamps, while another receives full user profiles.
 Casdoor ensures that the filtering applied to one webhook doesn't affect the data sent to others, even when they're triggered by the same event.

-## Example Webhook Payload
+## Example payload

-Here’s an example of a JSON payload sent to your webhook when a user logs in:
+Example JSON sent to your webhook on login:

 ```json
 {